iAmMe27/Tahrovin/README.md

 ### Help I can't see my game!
 If you have an ENB selected, give it a few seconds as it takes a short period for the game to render as the ENB does its thing.

+### Is there a way for me to see myself?
+Sure is, raise your right hand above your head and rotate your wrist to turn your character.
+If you put your right hand down, your character should stay in selfie mode - re-raise your right hand to disable.

 ## Updating Tahrovin
-When an update is released, please always check the changelog first.
+When an update is released, please always check the [changelog](Changelog.md) first.
 You may not need to update your modlist but if there is anything that resolves game breaking issues, it'll be noted in the changelog.
 Backup your saves before you commit to any updates, Wabbajack doesn't usually touch save files, it does has the ability to delete them if it wanted to.

 If you have added anything to this modlist at all, Wabbajack will also delete those.
 You should know how to stop it from doing this if you're going to add stuff to modlists but if you don't, you have to prepend your mod name with `[NoDelete]` - this will make Wabbajack ignore these files.
 You will need to reinstall these mods and re-sort their load order after an update though, so I hope you kept backup information on where they went in the load order!